 Of all the social media channels out there, it seems somewhat difficult to convince businesses that creating a YouTube channel is a great idea.
 Maybe it’s the fear of creating video content.
 Maybe it’s a belief that their target customers don’t want video content from them.
 But the reality is you don’t need to book studio time and hire a Hollywood director to create video content.
 And more often than not, video is a content type at least some (if not all) of your target audience is going to appreciate.
 Here we’ve listed the top 5 reasons why creating a YouTube channel is something every content marketer needs to do.

 1. Consumers Want Video

 Video is a hugely popular content type.
-According to a HubSpot study published in 2016, 43% of consumers wanted to see more video from content marketers.
-Video was also the most likely type of content to be paid close attention to by consumers, with 55% of HubSpot survey responders saying they consumed it thoroughly.
+In fact, 43% of consumers wanted to see more video from content marketers.
+Video was also the most likely type of content to be paid close attention to by consumers, with 55% of survey responders saying they consumed it thoroughly.